JamesMHarmon/optima/README.md

 ## Use

 Please note that it is **NOT** recommended to use Optima.
 Optima is created for personal use and is not well supported.
 This repository is made open source for visibility and collaboration as well as for my own learnings.
 There are no plans or guarantees to maintain this in the future.
 There are much better libs available which are more feature rich, more robust and well tested, better maintained and have communities of support around them.

-Please use one of those.
+As an alternative, check out [KZero][KZero] by Karel Peeters which I fully endorse!

 ## Install